fmchowdhury/HyREX/README.md

 There are 2 sample files inside `sample-data` folder which shows format for the input data.

-Annotated training data can be obtained from https://www.cs.york.ac.uk/semeval-2013/task9/index.php%3Fid=data.html .
+To replicate the results of the SemEval-2013 DDI Extraction task, obtain annotated training data from https://www.cs.york.ac.uk/semeval-2013/task9/index.php%3Fid=data.html .
 Please convert them into the format of the sample files.

 ### How to run the system